SeminarAGAG/SeminarAGAG.github.io/index.md

 **Title**:  *Reduction of Kummer surfaces*

-**Abstract**:  *If a Kummer surface over a discretely valued field of characteristic zero has good reduction, then it comes from an abelian surface with good reduction.
-The converse holds if the residual characteristic is not 2.
-In a joint work with Chris Lazda we obtain a necessary and sufficient condition for good reduction of
+**Abstract**:  *If a Kummer surface over a discretely valued field of characteristic zero has good reduction, then it comes from an abelian surface with good reduction.The converse holds if the residual characteristic is not 2.
+In a joint work with Chris Lazda we obtain a necessary and sufficient condition for good reduction ofKummersurfaces attached to abelian surfaces with good, non-supersingular reduction in residual characteristic 2.
+We also give a similar criterion for
-Kummersurfaces attached to abelian surfaces with good, non-supersingular reduction in residual characteristic 2.
-We also give a similar criterion for ‘twisted’ Kummer surfaces attached to 2-coverings of abelian surfaces.
+‘twisted’ Kummer surfaces attached to 2-coverings of abelian surfaces.
 The supersingular case is very interesting but seems to be completely open.*

 ---------------------------------------------------------------